IPMI-ICNS-UKE/DARTS/README.md

 ## Usage
-1. Store raw image files in a source directory
+1. Store raw image files in a source directory.
+All common microscopy image formats can be opened, e.g. ics- or tif-files.
 2. Run python main.py
 3. Enter relevant information in the GUI.
 4. If necessary, define the bead contacts for each cell of interest in each image file.

 <img width="1512" alt="Bildschirmfoto 2023-09-14 um 12 13 52" src="https://github.com/IPMI-ICNS-UKE/DARTS/assets/127941319/c0630881-da3b-4d02-bfdf-600cfe94b608">